-Changes or modifications in financial accounting standards, including those related to revenue recognition, may harm our results of operations.
+Changes or modifications in financial accounting standards, including those related to revenue recognition, may harm our results of operations.\

 From time to time, the Financial Accounting Standards Board, or FASB, either alone or jointly with other organizations, promulgates new accounting principles that could have an adverse impact on our financial position, results of operations or reported cash flows.
-In May 2014, the FASB issued Accounting Standards Update (ASU) No. 2014-09, Revenue from Contracts with Customers (Topic 606), or ASU 2014-09, which supersedes nearly all existing revenue recognition guidance under generally accepted accounting principles.
-ASU 2014-09 is a comprehensive new revenue recognition model that requires an entity to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
-ASU 2014-09 also requires additional disclosures about the nature, amount, timing, and uncertainty of revenue and cash flows arising from customer contracts.
-We adopted this new standard for the year beginning January 1, 2018 and have elected to apply the new standard using the modified retrospective method.
-The cumulative effect of initially applying the new revenue standard was not material and therefore, there was no adjustment to the opening balance of retained earnings.
-We do not expect a material impact on our net income on an ongoing basis however, any difficulties in implementing this standard, or in adopting or implementing any other new accounting standard, and to update or modify our internal controls as needed on a timely basis, could result in our failure to meet our financial reporting obligations, which could result in regulatory discipline and harm investors' confidence in us.
-Finally, if we were to change our critical accounting estimates, including those related to the recognition of product or collaboration revenue, our operating results could be significantly affected.
+In February 2016, the FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842), which requires a lessee to recognize a lease liability and a right-of-use asset for all leases with lease terms of more than 12 months.
+We adopted this new standard for the year beginning January 1, 2019.
+Consequently, all of our operating lease commitments were recognized as lease liabilities, with corresponding right-of-use assets, based on the present value of the remaining minimum rental payments under current leasing standards for existing operating leases.
+Upon adoption of the standard, we recorded a right-of-use asset and lease liability of approximately \$12.0 million in our Condensed Consolidated Balance Sheets.
+We have elected the standard's package of practical expedients on adoption requiring no reassessment of whether any expired or existing agreements contain a lease, the classification of any expired or existing lease agreements, or initial direct costs for any existing leases.
+The majority of our leases are facility and equipment leases and are classified as operating leases under current lease guidance.
+Any difficulties in implementing this standard, or in adopting or implementing any other new accounting standard, and to update or modify our internal controls as needed on a timely basis, could result in our failure to meet our financial reporting obligations, which could result in regulatory discipline and harm investors' confidence in us.
+Finally, if we were to change our critical accounting estimates, including those related to the recognition of product revenue, our operating results could be significantly affected.